codeoverflow-org/nodecg-io-docs/docs/samples/rcon.md

 -   A working [Minecraft](https://minecraft.net) server.

-### Configure the rcon sample bundle
+### Configure the RCON sample bundle

-1. In NodeCG, create a new rcon service instance.
+1. In NodeCG, create a new RCON service instance.

-2. Enter the host, port, and password of the rcon connection.
+2. Enter the host, port, and password of the RCON connection.
 This can be found in the `server.properties` file (`rcon.port`, `rcon.password`):

     ```json